FrancescaAnd/MammoCAD/README.md

 ### Data preprocessing
 To preprocess the dataset, go to *data/* directory and run dataset_preparation.py script.
-This step can be done running consequently the following commands
+This step can be executed by running consequently the following commands
 ```shell
     cd data
     python dataset_preparation.py